 Bread pudding goes back to the early 11th and 12th centuries.
 Because it was popular with the lower class, it is also known as "the poor man's pudding."
 Made of simple ingredients that people didn't want to go to waste, bread pudding has survived the test of time.
 Although it is not as popular as it once was, it is starting to make a come back as one of the new trendy dessert dishes.

 There are many different variations of bread pudding.
 They can be savory or sweet.
 You can eat them hot or cold.
 The basic bread pudding recipe uses stale bread, milk or cream, a fat (such as butter), and a sweetener (such as sugar or honey).
 There are thousands of bread pudding recipes available, each with a slightly unique twist to make it different than the last.
 Some versions are served with a sauce or gravy.
 One can use a variety of different breads or bready items to create different variations.
 A popular choice is using Brioche or Challah, popular sweet breads.
 You may also try using cakes and donuts to make the pudding more rich and decadent.
 Although bread puddings were made with stale bread, many people now use fresh breads or pastries instead.
 Another easy way to add variety is the addition of different fruits.
 Most common are raisins, but apples, pears, and berries are often added for extra bursts of sweetness.
-Adding a form of liquor to the pudding adds another level of flavor.
+Adding some of your favorite spirits to the pudding adds another level of flavor.
 Also, adding different spices and seasonings will give your dessert additional flavors that can pertain to individual holidays.
 It is a forgiving dish and easy to make for everyone.

 Recipes for: Bread Pudding